 Each STA affiliated with an MLD operating on a pair of NSTR links for that MLD that aligns the start times of the PPDUs scheduled for transmission on more than one link shall ensure that the EDCA rules on each link permit access to the medium on all the links at the time of issuance of the PHY-TXSTART.request for each link.

-A STA affiliated with an MLD operating on a link that is part of an NSTR link pair for that MLD shall follow the channel access procedure described below:
+An EDCAF of a (#16891)STA affiliated with an MLD operating on a link that is part of an NSTR link pair for that MLD shall follow the channel access procedure described below:

-1) The STA may initiate transmission on a link when the medium is idle as indicated by the physical and virtual CS mechanism and one of the following conditions is met:
+1) The EDCAF of a(#16891) STA may initiate transmission on a link when the medium is idle as indicated by the physical and virtual CS mechanism and one of the following conditions is met:

-a) The STA obtained an EDCA TXOP following the procedure in 10.23.2.4 (Obtaining an EDCA TXOP).
+a) The EDCAF of a (#16891)STA obtained an EDCA TXOP following the procedure in 10.23.2.4 (Obtaining an EDCA TXOP).

-b) The backoff counter of the STA is already zero, and the STA operating on the other link of NSTR link pair of the affiliated MLD obtains an EDCA TXOP following the procedure in 10.23.2.4 (Obtaining an EDCA TXOP).
+b) The backoff counter of the STA’s EDCAF (#16891) is already zero, and the EDCAF of the (#16891)STA operating on the other link of NSTR link pair of the affiliated MLD obtains an EDCA TXOP following the procedure in 10.23.2.4 (Obtaining an EDCA TXOP).

-2) When the backoff counter of the STA reaches zero, it may choose to not transmit and keep its backoff counter at zero.
-A STA with backoff counter that has already reached zero may initiate transmission only following condition 1b).
+2) When the backoff counter of the EDCAF (#16891)reaches zero, it may choose to not transmit and keep its backoff counter at zero.
+An EDCAF (#16891)with backoff counter that has already reached zero may initiate transmission only following condition 1b).

-3) A STA with backoff counter that has already reached zero and that chose not to transmit following condition 1b) may perform a new backoff procedure following deferral as described in 10.23.2.4 (Obtaining an EDCA TXOP) and 10.3.4.3 (Backoff procedure for DCF) before being allowed to initiate transmission on a link following condition 1a).
+3) An EDCAF (#16891)with backoff counter that has already reached zero and that chose not to transmit following condition 1b) may perform a new backoff procedure following deferral as described in 10.23.2.4 (Obtaining an EDCA TXOP) and 10.3.4.3 (Backoff procedure for DCF) before being allowed to initiate transmission on a link following condition 1a).
 In such a case, CW[AC] and QSRC[AC] are left unchanged.

 NOTE 1—The backoff counters for each link count down as specified in 10.23.2.4 (Obtaining an EDCA TXOP)

-NOTE 2—The decision to choose to not transmit when the backoff counter of the STA reaches zero as in 2) or to perform a new backoff procedure to be allowed to initiate transmission following condition 1a) as in 3) is implementation specific.
+NOTE 2—The decision to choose to not transmit when the backoff counter of the EDCAF(s) (#16891)reaches zero as in 2) or to perform a new backoff procedure to be allowed to initiate transmission following condition 1a) as in 3) is implementation specific.

-A STA that chooses not to transmit after the backoff counter reached zero on a link of NSTR link pair may have one or more EDCAF backoff counters with value zero on that link.
-The STA that initiates transmission on that link following condition a) or b), and has one or more EDCAF backoff counters that already reached zero shall choose only one EDCAF to gain an EDCA TXOP.
+A STA that chooses not to transmit after the backoff counter reached zero on a link of an (#16891)NSTR link pair may have one or more EDCAF backoff counters with value zero on that link.
+The STA that initiates transmission on that link following condition 1a) or 1b)(# 16890), and has one or more EDCAF backoff counters that already reached zero shall choose only one EDCAF to gain an EDCA TXOP.
 The basis for selection is implementation specific.

-A STA with backoff counter that has already reached zero on a link and has a frame available for transmission shall follow channel access procedures described in 10.23.2.4 (Obtaining an EDCA TXOP) after it detects medium transition from busy to idle.
+An EDCAF (#16891)with backoff counter that has already reached zero on a link and has a frame available for transmission shall follow the (#16892) channel access procedures described in 10.23.2.4 (Obtaining an EDCA TXOP) after it detects medium transition from busy to idle.

-The STA with backoff counter that has already reached zero and is initiating transmission following condition b) is not mandated to initiate transmission on a slot boundary of the link on which the STA operates.
-The STA that is initiating transmission following condition b) shall commence the transmission no later than 4 µs following slot boundary of the link on which the other STA whose backoff counter reaches zero operates.
+The EDCAF(#16891) with backoff counter that has already reached zero and is initiating transmission following condition 1b) (# 16890), is not mandated to initiate transmission on a slot boundary of the link on which the STA operates.
+The EDCAF(#16891) that is initiating transmission following condition 1b) (# 16890), shall commence the transmission no later than 4 µs following slot boundary of the link on which the other STA whose EDCAF(#16891)backoff counter reaches zero operates.